 The white line cannot be sited on the opposite side of the road to the driveway to ease turning movements.

 Applying for a white access line

-When we receive an application an engineer will inspect the site to make sure that the request is practical and justified.
+When we receive an application a technician will inspect the site to make sure that the request is practical and justified.

 We will refuse applications where:

 property does not have a properly constructed vehicular access